jadecobra/python_tdd_exercises/source/calculator/calculator_1/calculator.rst

     AssertionError: None != XY.ZABCDEFGHIJKLM

-* I change the `return statement`_ to see the difference between the inputs and the expected output, this is the :ref:`identity function<test_identity_function>` again
+* I change the :ref:`return statement<the return statement>` to see the difference between the inputs and the expected output, this is the :ref:`identity function<test_identity_function>` again

   .. code-block:: python
     :lineno-start: 5